princess-oregano/hashtable/README.md

 * `perf`
 * CPU with AVX/AVX2 set of instructions

-To examine program, we will use next commands:
+To examine program we will use next commands:

 For tables and annotations:
 ```
-perf record --call-graph dwarf,4096 -F 97 ./hash_table
+perf record --call-graph dwarf -F 97 ./hash_table
 perf report
 ```
 For stats: